Skip to main content

 Stock compensation (long-term incentives)

-Basic Remuneration
+Basic Compensation

 Short-term performance-linked compensation